-The Council made an overall surplus of £1.019m in 2021/22.
-However, due to the continued financial impact of Covid-19 on the Council, this amount has been transferred to Earmarked Reserves, to be utilised in future years.
+The Council made an overall surplus of £0.144m in 2022/23.
+This amount has been transferred to Earmarked Reserves, to be utilised in future years.

-A detailed report listing the main areas of under and over spend will be presented to Council in July 2022.
+A detailed report listing the main areas of under and over spend will be presented to Council in September 2023.